 A simple majority of the Board members will constitute a quorum for the transaction of all business at any regular, special, or annual meeting.
 Phone votes or e-mail votes may be used by the President for any emergency business that may come up between meetings.

 Article XV – Voting by Proxy

 Any member of the Board may be represented by written proxy in the event that they are unable to attend any regular or called meeting.
-The President may secure a vote on any resolution pertaining to MSCA business, except amendments to the By-Laws by sending a ballot or e-mail to each member of the Board.
-At such time, all Board members shall be notified of the results of any such action voted on.
+The President may secure a vote on any resolution pertaining to MSCA business, except amendments to the By-Laws, by sending a ballot or electronic mail to each member of the Board.
+Upon conclusion of the vote, all Board members shall be notified of the results of any such action voted on.